HabitRPG/habitica-android/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+If your issue is not related to a specific bug, please submit it as a suggestion through our form: https://forms.gle/Fa6oztkDsbzLqSvE9

 **To Reproduce**
 Steps to reproduce the behavior: